hurchalla/modular_arithmetic/montgomery_arithmetic/include/hurchalla/montgomery_arithmetic/detail/platform_specific/README_REDC.md

 </br>

 The code above is decent but not completely ideal.
 Our absolute ideal would be very fast code that is perfectly expressible in standard C (using no inline asm at all).
 If we used only standard C, we can see above that we would face obstacles to achieving best performance due to the conditional moves and the add-carry; those instructions don't exist in C.  We could use C compiler idioms to help the compiler, such as the ternary operator (which typically translates into a conditional move), but we still will find none of the major compilers (gcc, clang, MSVC, icc) produce optimal assembly from a standard C version of our function.
-This isn't necessarily a major problem, since we can of course use the inline asm, but we should note that some compilers don't support inline asm (MSVC) and also that inline asm is unusually bug prone.
+This isn't necessarily a major problem, since we can of course use the inline asm, but we should note that some compilers don't support inline asm (MSVC 64bit) and also that inline asm is unusually bug prone.
 I can give you comfortable assurances that I'm skilled at writing high quality inline asm, but you would be wise to be skeptical of this and of any inline asm you see.
 Unit tests of inline asm are far less helpful than you would think, potentially producing false negatives caused by the particular register choices your compiler happens to make for code surrounding your inline asm under test.
 There are reasonable arguments to be made for simply [banning inline asm](https://gcc.gnu.org/wiki/DontUseInlineAsm) from your projects.

 We'll briefly note that we can rewrite the inline asm above and thereby [improve the traditional REDC](https://github.com/hurchalla/modular_arithmetic/blob/master/montgomery_arithmetic/include/hurchalla/montgomery_arithmetic/detail/experimental/README_REDC_supplement.md).
 However, in nearly all respects the alternate REDC will provide an even greater improvement, so this is mentioned for curiosity sake, or for the case that you happen to want a drop-in replacement for an existing traditional REDC function.